run-ai/docs/docs/admin/integration/weights-and-biases.md

 1. Open the submit job page, ans select *training*.
 2. Open the *WANDB sweep*** section, and toggle the *Sweep configuration* switch.
-3. Enter your YAML configuration file.
+3. Enter your YAML configuration file or paste it into the editor.
 4. Enter the Weight & Biases entity name.
 5. Enter the Weights & Biases project name (optional).
 6. Enter the Weights & Biases API Key.